MY UNFILTERED STORY

 unresolved pain. unspoken apology.

-yes, there was a reason behind my so-called rebel, which people love to give opinions but few ask what went wrong.
+yes, there was a reason behind my so-called rebellion, which people love to land opinions but few ask what went wrong.

-Paolo, the CCO of Publicis Groupe, recognized the pain underneath it.
+CCO of Publicis Groupe Vietnam recognized the pain underneath it.

 i could tell from his face the moment i presented it; and later from how he reassured me he had tried to push it through.